cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

 serializations.
-For many applications, it is desirable that an encoder always chooses a preferred serialization; however, the present specification does not put the burden of enforcing this on either encoder or decoder.
+For many applications, it is desirable that an encoder always chooses a preferred serialization; however, the present specification does not put the burden of enforcing this preference on either encoder or decoder.

-Some constrained decoders may be limited in their ability to decode non-preferred serializations, e.g., if only integers below 1_000_000_000 are expected in an application, the decoder may be unable to decode 64-bit arguments in integers.
-An encoder that always uses preferred serialization is therefore more universally interoperable (and also less wasteful) than one that always uses 64-bit integers.
-Similarly, a decoder that does not rely on only ever receiving preferred serializations is more universally interoperable;
+Some constrained decoders may be limited in their ability to decode non-preferred serializations:  For example, if only integers below 1_000_000_000 are expected in an application, the decoder may leave out the code that would be needed to decode 64-bit arguments in integers.
+An encoder that always uses preferred serialization ("preferred encoder") interoperates with this decoder for the numbers that can occur in this application.
+More generally speaking, it therefore can be said that a preferred encoder is more universally interoperable (and also less wasteful) than one that, say, always uses 64-bit integers.

+Similarly, a constrained encoder may be limited in the variety of representation variants it supports in such a way that it does not emit preferred serializations ("variant encoder"): Say, it could be designed to always use the 32-bit variant for an integer that it encodes even if a short representation is available (again, assuming that there is no application need for integers that can only be represented with the 64-bit variant).
-it might very well optimize for the case of receiving preferred serializations, though.
+A decoder that does not rely on only ever receiving preferred serializations ("variation-tolerant decoder") can there be said to be more universally interoperable (it might very well optimize for the case of receiving preferred serializations, though).
+Full implementations of CBOR decoders are by definition variation-tolerant; the distinction is only relevant if a constrained implementation of a CBOR decoder meets a variant encoder.

 The preferred serialization always uses the shortest form of representing the argument ({{encoding}})); it also uses the shortest